jbreckmckye/nortis/README.md

 license data.
 It's there to act like a 'seal of authenticity' - so anyone pirating a game is copying _Sony's_ IP as well as the publisher's.
 This gave Sony more legal instruments to crack down on software piracy.

-If we want our game to show the logo, we need to provide a license file of our own, but for the sake of copyright we have to `.gitignore` it.
+If we want _our_ game to show the logo, we need to provide a license file extracted from an ISO, but for the sake of copyright we have to `.gitignore` it.

 ```xml
 <license file="${PROJECT_SOURCE_DIR}/license_data.dat" />